mallocator/Elasticsearch-Exporter/README.md

 surprised if the order between fetch requests of a match_all can change and documents are omitted.

 ### File Driver (id: file)
 This driver has also been ported form the previous version and allows to store data on the local file system.
-When using this driver 2 files a used, one for metadata and one for the actual bulk data.
-The data file is automatically zip compressed.
-The format is the standard json that is used by elasticsearch for all settings, mappings and documents.
+Different than the previous version this driver now stores data in a directory structure (uncompressed).
+This allows us to do more complex operations on top of the existing file data, such as partial imports.

 ### MySQL Driver (id: mysql)
 tbd.